MRCIEU/assertion_extraction/README.md

 # Assertion Extraction from Biomedical Abstracts

 This repository contains all code, configuration, and modules for an experimental pipeline to extract scientific assertions (subject–predicate–object triples) from biomedical literature.
-The core focus is on evaluating and comparing different large language models (LLMs) for multi-stage information extraction.
+The core focus is on evaluating and comparing different LLMs for multi-stage information extraction.

 ---